 Since the industrial revolution, people can eat almost anything out of bags and cans.
-With globalization and the increasing international trade, even perishable foods can be transported almost anywhere.
+With globalization and the increasing international trade, even perishable foods can be found almost anywhere.
 That means food can be kept for a longer period of time and can be shipped from almost any corner of the world right to our tables.

 As a meat-and-everything-else-except-tomatoes-eater and a food-lover, I had never asked myself about why do we eat or not certain things until October 2013, when I entered a philosophy course about animal ethics.
 Each week, after the teacher had presented many philosophers who touched the subject of animal rights, we had to sum up their opinion and conclude by telling our own.
 As I did the last part, I realized more and more every week that what I wrote contradicted itself.
-Once, I even wrote that I agreed with Peter Singer (an utilitarian who is against making animals suffer and killing them for our own gustatory pleasure), followed by “but I could never be a vegetarian”, as if it was an obvious statement which couldn’t be questioned.
+Once, I even wrote that I agreed with Peter Singer (an utilitarian who is against making animals suffer and killing them simply for our own gustatory pleasure), followed by “but I could never be a vegetarian”, as if it was an obvious statement which couldn’t be questioned.
 I remember that when the teacher handed me the correction, it was written near this in a red pen “Why?
 Explain”.
 That’s when I realized I couldn’t explain it.
 It was totally irrational.
-I then started thinking about what I eat.
+Then I started thinking about what I eat.

-Yep, I have a lot of questions.
-And you must too.
-But despite the fact that all that cruelty among living beings is part of a huge complex system of animal products consumption and the suffering of living beings which seems completely out of our individual control, I deeply believe that each and every one of us can make a difference.
+We may feel powerless or small sometimes, in front of all the huge complex system of animal products consumption and the suffering of living beings which seems completely out of our individual control.
+But I deeply believe that each and every one of us can make a difference.
 Because “if we only think of our own interests, we are headed for collective disaster” (Peter Singer).
 Most importantly, I think it’s crucial to take things slow, since transforming our ways of life is a long and not always easy process; try to always remember why you are doing it.

-Let’s start by saying: no more bacon!
+Let’s simply start by saying: NO MORE BACON!